Top 3 Emotional Eating Coaches & How They Help Change Mentalities

 2. Tania Danielle

-Tania Daniele is an emotional eating coach who’s dealt with these issues face on and overcame her eating struggles.
+Tania Daniele is an eating coach who’s dealt with these issues face on and overcame her emotional eating struggles.
 Since she has a personal relationship with emotional eating, she knows what it is like to struggle with feelings about food, meals, and eating.

 Ms. Daniele overcame binge eating disorder and emotional eating by seeking help from a therapist, giving up intense dieting plans, and traveling in her free time.

-Once she sought help from the emotional hold that food has had over her life, she began studying and became a certified therapist, Master NLP Practitioner
+Once she sought help from the emotional hold that food has had over her life, she began studying and became a certified therapist, Master NLP Practitioner.

 3. Pamella Arnold